 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Nomura Real Estate Holdings, Inc. reported total carbon emissions of approximately 2,173,921,000 kg CO2e.
 This figure includes about 98,280,000 kg CO2e from Scope 1 and 2 emissions, while the majority, approximately 2,075,641,000 kg CO2e, falls under Scope 3 emissions.
 This represents a decrease from 2022, where total emissions were about 2,297,026,000 kg CO2e, with Scope 1 and 2 emissions at approximately 129,056,000 kg CO2e and Scope 3 emissions at about 2,167,970,000 kg CO2e.
 Nomura Real Estate has set ambitious climate commitments, aiming for carbon neutrality across all scopes by 2050.
-Specifically, they target a 90% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2050, using FY2019 as the baseline.
-Additionally, they aim for a 90% reduction in Scope 3 emissions within the same timeframe.
-Near-term targets include a 60% reduction in Scope 1 and 2 emissions by FY2030 and a 50% reduction in Scope 3 emissions from purchased goods and services, use of sold products, and downstream leased assets.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect a strong dedication to addressing climate change within the real estate sector.
+Specific reduction targets include a 60% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2030 from a FY2019 baseline, and a 50% reduction in absolute Scope 3 emissions within the same timeframe.
+Long-term goals include a 90% reduction in Scope 1, 2, and 3 emissions by FY2050, also from a FY2019 base year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to meet the requirements for limiting global warming to 1.5°C. Nomura Real Estate's commitment to sustainability reflects its proactive approach to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents